xy-241/CS-Notes/content/AWS/AWS Nuke.md

 tags:
   - aws
 Creation Date: 2023-08-01T16:41:00
-Last Date: 2023-12-21T10:35:12+08:00
+Last Date: 2024-07-02T17:18:52+08:00
 ---
 ## Abstract
 ---
-A tool to remove *all resources* in an AWS Account automatically without manually clicking countless buttons
+- A tool to remove *all resources* in an AWS Account automatically without manually clicking countless buttons

-Refer to [Github Repo](https://github.com/rebuy-de/aws-nuke#caution) for more details
+- Refer to [Github Repo](https://github.com/rebuy-de/aws-nuke#caution) for more details

->[!CAUTION] Always double check what resources that AWS Nuke aren't able to remove
+>[!CAUTION]
->- There are a few resources that require manual removal like *AWS Network Firewall*
+> Always double check what resources that AWS Nuke aren't able to remove.
+There are a few resources that require manual removal like **AWS Network Firewall**.

 Setup Checklist:
 - [ ] [[#AWS Account Setting]]